metaplex-foundation/docs/docs/token-metadata/v1.1.0/getting-started.md

 # Getting Started with V1.1.0

 As a backward-compatible release, you are already using the 1.1.0 version of the specification.
-It is implemented in the most recent version of the TokenMetadata program.
+It is implemented in the most recent version of the [Token Metadata program][].
 Metaplex is still working on implementing this specification in all our products such as:

 - Candy Machine
 - Auction House